postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The 'Create New' screen appears.
+The "Create New" screen appears.
 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

-**Note**: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.
+**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.

-2. Click 'Documentation'.
+2. Click "Documentation".

 [![create docs]()]()

-3. In the Create API Documentation screen, you can create documentation for a New API, My Collections, and Team Library.
+3. In the "Create API Documentation" screen, you can create documentation for a "New API", "My Collections", and "Team Library".
    * New API

      Select the method, enter a request URL, and click the **Next** button.
-     Enter the name and description and click the Create button.
+     Enter the name and description and click the **Create** button.
-     The Next Steps screen appears with information about the documentation and provides suggestions about next steps.
+     The "Next Steps" screen appears with information about the documentation and provides suggestions about next steps.
    * My Collections

      Select a collection.
-     Add or edit a description, and click the Create button.
+     Add or edit a description, and click the **Create** button.
-     The Next Steps screen appears with information about the documentation and provides suggestions about next steps.
+     The "Next Step"s screen appears with information about the documentation and provides suggestions about next steps.
    * Team Library

      Select a shared collection.
      Add or edit a description, and click the Create button.
-     The Next Steps screen appears with information about the documentation and provides suggestions about next steps.
+     The "Next Steps" screen appears with information about the documentation and provides suggestions about next steps.

 #### Launch screen

-The 'Create New' screen appears by default when you launch Postman.
+The "Create New" screen appears by default when you launch Postman.
 (At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the 'Create New' screen to display each time you open Postman.

 1. Open Postman.
-2. In the 'Create New' screen, click Documentation.
+2. In the "Create New" screen, click "Documentation".
 3. Follow step 3 in previous **New** button section.

 ### What gets automatically generated?